nieshaoshuai/Seq2seqAdapt_paper/README.md

 # Dataset

-For a toy sample, we can download the datasets, which are prepared by [Qi Guo](http://qiguo.ml) and [Yuntian Deng](https://github.com/da03)
+For a toy sample, we can download the following datasets, which are prepared by [Qi Guo](http://qiguo.ml) and [Yuntian Deng](https://github.com/da03)

-## source synthetic text images
+## Source synthetic text images

     A subset of [Synth 90k](http://www.robots.ox.ac.uk/~vgg/data/text/):
 ```